[icon]

 Use the Source, Luke or Leia

 First off, an installed Python 3.X is required, and its most-recent version is generally recommended.
-More specifically, Python 3.1 through 3.5 have all been verified to run PyEdit correctly, though later 3.X are expected to work too.
+More specifically, Python 3.5 through 3.13 have all been verified to run PyEdit correctly (support for Python 3.1 through 3.4 was dropped in PyEdit 4.0), though later Python 3.X are expected to work too.
 Except when they don't—unlike frozen apps and executables which bundle the version of Python they use, source code is prone to be affected by Python's evolution, which has a habit of breaking existing code over time.
-If in doubt, install a Python no newer than the latest verified here; today, that means 3.5.
+If in doubt, install a Python no newer than the latest verified here; today, that means 3.13.

 Because the rest of the Python-install and program-launch story varies per platform, the following groups additional pointers by the platforms that PyEdit supports: